Evil clown: The clown sightings

 In 2013, a character who became known as "the Northampton Clown" was repeatedly sighted standing silently around the English town.
 The work of three local filmmakers, Alex Powell, Elliot Simpson and Luke Ubanski, the Northampton clown was similar in appearance to Pennywise from Stephen King's It.
 Although rumors said that the clown may have a knife, the clown himself denied these rumors through social media.
 In March 2014, Matteo Moroni from Perugia, Italy, owner of YouTube channel DM Pranks, began dressing up as a killer clown and terrifying unsuspecting passers-by, with his videos racking up hundreds of millions of views.
 In 2014, further complaints of evil clown pranksters were reported in France, the United States and Germany, possibly inspired by American Horror Story: Freak Show.

 In 2014, "the Wasco clown" attracted social media attention in California.
 Again this clown shared a similar resemblance to Pennywise, and it was revealed that the social media postings were part of a year-long photography project conducted by the artist's wife.
 In Bakersfield, California "menacing" clowns were reported, some with weapons.
 In July 2015, a "creepy" clown was seen around a local cemetery in Chicago and terrorizing anyone in the graveyard.

 There was another burst of such sightings in 2016, including in South Carolina and New York.

 Researcher Ben Radford writes that there have been many surges of evil clown sightings reported, Radford says it is most likely pranksters.
 The urban legends and panic can cause real danger as "face-painted pranksters and innocent bystanders may be at risk" by interaction of well-intended public or police thinking a threat exists when it does not.

 Response to evil clowns in media

 In 2014, Clowns of America International responded to the depiction of Twisty on American Horror Story, and evil clowns in media generally.
 President Glenn Kohlberger said, "Hollywood makes money sensationalizing the norm.
 They can take any situation no matter how good or pure and turn it into a nightmare. ...
 We do not support in any way, shape or form any medium that sensationalizes or adds to coulrophobia or 'clown fear.'"

+In 2025, British post punk band Half Man Half Biscuit released a single mocking evil clowns and people's fear of them entitled "Horror Clowns are Dickheads".